 - 10.1.
 This representation has been prepared by Pegasus Group on behalf of Rainier Developments. - 10.2.
-Rainier are promoting Land South of Banbury Road for self-build and custom housing development.
-The land is sustainably located adjacent to the built development edge of settlement and has previously been identified as a reserve allocation (Neighbourhood Plan) and self-build and custom housing site (SAP Preferred Options).
-This land is suitable, available and deliverable and should be identified as a location for this development as part of the South Warwickshire Local Plan. - 10.3.
-This representation demonstrates that there are no significant constraints that would preclude the development of the site for residential development.
-The Illustrative Masterplan shows how circa 24 dwellings can be accommodated on the site with access from Banbury Road and potential for future linkages towards the existing playing fields. - 10.4.
+Rainier are promoting Land East of Vicarage Lane, Sherbourne for residential development.
+The land is sustainably located within the existing village and would form a logical infill development to support the ongoing viability of the settlement and meet housing needs in the area.
+This land is suitable, available and deliverable and should be identified as a location for future residential development as part of the South Warwickshire Local Plan. - 10.3.
+This representation demonstrates that there are no significant constraints that would preclude the development of the site for residential development. - 10.4.
 Rainier welcome the opportunity to comment at this early stage of the plan preparation.
 If the Council require any further information in respect of the site to assist in the accurate assessment of this site, this can be provided upon request.